leoc39129/fantasy_football_analytics/readme.md

 For now, I guess we'll ignore QBs and only worry about WRs and RBs, using this player by player approach to get the most accurate stats

 So I got Drake London added as a player and each of his games as a playergame.
-Do this for the top RBs and WRs, move on to neural network soon
+Do this for the top RBs and WRs, move on to prediction soon
+1. Prediction
+2. Smoother importing, DB backups
+3. Connect Team and Game models to Player and PlayerGame models